luycaslima/isometric-tilemap-editor/README.md

 # Isometric Tatics Game (Map editor)

 A typescript + vite + pixi js project for a isometric tatics game.
-Basic tilemap editor for the isometric-tatics repo.
+Basic tilemap editor that export the map in JSON for the isometric-tatics repo.

 ---

 ## TODO

 - [x] Tile interface

+- [ ]

 - [ ] Tilemaps